delgiudice1967219/ADM_HW3/README.md

 * Click on 'Search', and the ```engine.py``` will be called to execute the appropriate search engine and return the matching restaurants

 ## 3. Define a New Score!

+This section of the project introduces and implements a new user interface to interact with a search engine that enhances the previous ones by introducing a custom score.
+This engine, instead of processing only the restaurant descriptions and comparing them to the query, allows users to input specific search criteria in the UI, such as cuisine type, facilities, services, price range, and number of results to display.
+The UI then calculates a custom score for restaurants, assigning decreasing weights to the search criteria to prioritize the user's needs.

+### Technologies Used
+* (the same libraries as in point 2)
+* *itertools*: Used to flatten lists of lists with the chain function

+### Steps
+* We implemented a function ```find_restaurants_updated``` which is an enhanced version of ```find_restaurants```, modified to allow the use of multiple columns in the dataset
+* Then, the ```find_top_custom_restaurants``` function (available in engine.py) applies the custom scoring logic and returns a sorted result DataFrame, containing the best matches for the user query based on the search criteria
+* A user interface is then created using ipywidgets, to allow users to interact with the application.
+* Each search triggers the creation of a top_k_results.tsv file, which can be used in map visualization.

+### Components of the UI
+* A text input box for entering general search terms
+* Dropdowns and other interactive widgets for selecting cuisine type, facilities/services, price range, number of results to display
+* Buttons for performing the search and clearing all input fields

 https://github.com/user-attachments/assets/b6d04672-8e3c-4f37-b4bf-ee574cd8034f